 The Force will always be with George Lucas.
-The brains behind the Star Wars and Indiana Jones series, Lucasfilm is one of the most successful independent movie studios in the history of film.
+The brains behind the Star Wars and Indiana Jones series, Lucasfilm is one of the most successful movie studios in the history of film.
 Previously owned by filmmaker George Lucas, the company's productions have won a total of about 20 Academy Awards.
-Its most recent live action feature films are 2012's Red Tails and 2008's Indiana Jones and the Kingdom of the Crystal Skull (in partnership with Paramount); 1999's Episode I -- The Phantom Menace is Lucasfilm's biggest money-maker.
-Other subsidiaries are responsible for licensing, special effects, and software.
+Lucasfilm produces a wide range of entertainment including original content, post-production effects and audio for external clients, licensed products, gaming, and software.
 Created in 1971, Lucasfilm was acquired by The Walt Disney Company in late 2012.

 Lucasfilm consists of Lucasfilm Entertainment, also known as LucasArts (video games), special-effects house Industrial Light & Magic (ILM), Skywalker Sound, Lucas Licensing (consumer products), Lucas Online (e-commerce, news, and information), and Lucasfilm Animation (digitally animated feature films and television productions).
 The divisions are all housed under one roof at the Letterman Digital Arts Center at the Presidio, a former Army base in San Francisco.